Using RStudio via OnDemand¶

 contact us and we will try to add

-them to the Spack environment that is activated alongside RStudio.
+(for RStudio 2025 or older) that is activated alongside RStudio.

 Known issues¶